a4lg/fast-tlsh/fast-tlsh/src/_docs/internal_simd_dist_body.md

     *   `*` only allows right hand side constant of `0b11` (`3`).
         *   `x * 0` and `x * 1` are redundant
             and `x * 2` is equivalent to `x << 1`.
+*   Do not count any variable sharing
+    (TODO: redo the search accounting variable sharing).

 Under those constraints, this is the optimal solution with the minimum number of operations.